A Digital Smart City for Emerging Mobility Systems: Introduction

 Rigorous evaluation of the performance of CAVs requires a broad spectrum of testing, ranging from numerical simulation to real-world public roads.
 Recently, the emergence of scaled cities has received significant global attention as a more sustainable CAV testing solution \cite{paull2017duckietown,hyldmar2019fleet,fok2012platform,Beaver2020DemonstrationCity,chalaki2021CSM}.
 These closed-test facilities use robotic cars to ensure safety, complete control of the test-environment variables, and quick, repeatable experiments.
 A key intermediate step before testing these new technologies in a scaled environment is to use high-fidelity simulations to gather preliminary information about the system's performance in an idealized environment \cite{Wang2010_its}.

-Several research efforts have been reported in literature on creating a digital version of the real environment using physics-based simulation software.
+Several research efforts have been reported in the literature on creating a digital version of the real environment using physics-based simulation software.
 Zhang and Masoud \cite{zhang2020v2xsim} used Gazebo to create a virtual environment to test CAVs due to its ability to capture microscopic vehicle movement.
 The authors selected Gazebo, rather than a game engine, due to concerns about rigorously replicating the full dynamics of an individual vehicle.
 In other efforts, a simulation framework for CAVs has been linked to the robot operating system (ROS) and game-engine platform Unity \cite{hussein2018ros,tsai2017virtualreality,mizuchi2017interaction}.
 Tsai et al. \cite{tsai2017virtualreality} demonstrated the validity of hardware-in-the-loop simulation utilizing the ROS Unity link.
 Mizuchi et al. \cite{mizuchi2017interaction} introduced virtual reality for multiple users into the environment using Unity, and Yang et al. \cite{yang2016unityproduction} modeled an existing environment within Unity to validate simulated sensors in a variety of weather and lighting conditions.
-In this work, we recreate a full-scale urban environment in Unity to evaluate the behavior of CAVs operating under various control laws.
-While other virtual environments have been created, to the best of our knowledge, the environment we report in this paper is the first one that analyzes a transportation network at a system level while it is directly coupled to its physical counterpart.

 In this paper, we introduce the Information and Decision Science Laboratory's Scaled Smart Digital City (IDS 3D City) in Unity, a full-scale digital recreation of the Information and Decision Science Lab's Scaled Smart City (IDS$^3$C) physical testbed \cite{Beaver2020DemonstrationCity,chalaki2021CSM}.
+We are particularly interested in how the collective behavior of the CAVs influences the transportation network, and our focus is not on the perception and low-level control of individual vehicles.
 IDS$^3$C is a $1$:$25$ scaled testbed spanning over $400$ square feet, and it is capable of replicating real-world traffic scenarios using up to $50$ ground and $10$ aerial vehicles.
-Our digital replica can communicate with the central mainframe computer using the user datagram protocol (UDP), allowing users to evaluate the behavior of their algorithms before running a physical experiment in the IDS$^3$C. Using IDS 3D City, we are also able to rapidly iterate the design of our experiments before deploying them on the physical city.
+Our digital replica can communicate with the central mainframe computer using the user datagram protocol (UDP), allowing users and potential collaborators to evaluate the behavior of their algorithms before running a physical experiment in the IDS$^3$C. Using IDS 3D City, we are also able to rapidly iterate the design of our experiments before deploying them on the physical city.